LucianoAbreu97/AULA-REACT-NATIVE/README.md

 >> npm install Yarn #How to install Yarn

->> yarn create expo-app "Nome App" #Create a app using expo
+>> yarn create expo-app "App Name" #Create a app using expo

 >> code .  #Open the project inside VisualStudioCode

 >> yarn android #Run the Project in Android

 #Project using NPX

+>> npx react-native init "App Name"